 In the opposite direction, going West of us, there a little gem of a castle ruin and country house plus extensive parkland with wild deer, which you can walk around for hours.

 Other well known outings include Brecon, a nice olde worlde market town, and Hay on Wye, the town of books, of course.

-Less well known are some little gems which may require satnav and some map reading, such as Arthur's Stone and, off J47/M4, the easily missed but very pretty Upper Lliw and Lower Lliw Reservoirs - either do a circular walk around Lower Lliw or continue on up to Upper Lliw (which you can also walk around but the path is very minor - I've not done this circle, Lower Lliw is a safer circular dog walk).
+Off J47/M4, visit the easily missed but very pretty Upper Lliw and Lower Lliw Reservoirs - either do a circular walk around Lower Lliw or continue on up to Upper Lliw (which you can also walk around but the path is very minor - I've not done this circle, Lower Lliw is a safer circular dog walk).

 A: Recommended dog friendly rooms are those with large floor space and ideally on the ground floor.